 Still, sometimes it can be helpful for your little one to have extra support as they learn to navigate the world outside their home.
 This is where Slumberkins comes into play..

-Slumberkins makes high-quality products that help your child develop critical early childhood social emotional learning skills.
+Slumberkins makes high-quality products like social emotional learning books that help your child develop critical skills as they grow.
 Our soft, cuddly toys like snugglers provide comfort and support when things get overwhelming.
 Check out our online store today.

 - Maleki, Maryam et al. “Social Skills in Children at Home and in Preschool.”
 Behavioral sciences (Basel, Switzerland) vol. 9,7 74.
 8 Jul.
 2019, doi:10.3390/bs9070074